Tools and resources to help your company expand globally

 Exclusion From Taxation

-VAT exempt supplies include education; rental of real estate under certain conditions; books; certain staples, such as water and milk for specified buyers; local passenger transportation rendered by cabs (less than 100 km); international transportation; interest on preferred shares and equity securities, bonds and other securities issued by the federal government, provinces and municipalities.
+VAT exempt supplies include education services, rental of real estate under certain conditions, books, some staples like water and milk for specified buyers, local passenger transportation by cabs (under 100 km), international transportation, and interest on preferred shares, equity securities, bonds, and other securities issued by the federal government, provinces, and municipalities.

 Method of Calculation, Declaration and Settlement

 The rate of VAT is applied to the sales price.
-VAT registration is required for (a) corporations or other legal entities that commence taxable activities in Argentina, and (b) individuals that have annual taxable turnovers of above ARS 3.7 million for goods and above ARS 2.6 million for services.
-VAT returns are submitted monthly between the 12th and the 22nd day of the month following the concerned month (depending on the payer's tax identification number).
-For imports, VAT is computed and paid with custom duties.
+VAT registration is required for (a) corporations or other legal entities that commence taxable activities in Argentina, and (b) individuals that have annual taxable turnovers of above ARS 11.37 million for goods and ARS 7.99 million for services.
+For imports, VAT is computed and paid with customs duties.
+Persons subject to VAT must file returns monthly.
+VAT returns are due within 20 calendar days following the end of each tax period (month).

 VAT for services rendered from abroad has to be paid by the local entity receiving the service, applying the reverse charge mechanism.